5 Types of Elisa Tests | Their Differences and Principle Explained

 sandwich-elisa-test

 This is also an indirect type of Elisa.
-The only difference in this ELISA principle is that, just like a sandwich, in between two antibodies, an antigen is present, just a seen in the figure below.
-The antibody at the bottom fixes to the surface of the plate, over its antigen is fixed onto which one more antibody (junction) is attached.
-On this junction antibody, an enzyme-linked antibody is present to give the color reaction with the substrate added.
+The only difference in this ELISA principle is that, just like a sandwich, in between two antibodies, an antigen is present, as seen in the figure below.
+The antibody at the bottom fixes to the surface of the plate, and over its antigen, it is fixed onto which one more antibody (junction) is attached.
+An enzyme-linked antibody is present on this junction antibody to give the color reaction with the substrate added.

 Ab + Ag + Ab-(e) −−−−−→ Reaction color..